-Traditionally topped with chocolate, sugar icing or glazed, lebkuchen remind us of gingerbread, though perhaps a bit drier.
+Traditionally topped with chocolate, sugar icing or glazed, lebkuchen very much remind us of gingerbread, though perhaps a bit drier.
 They are perfect for people with a not-too-sweet tooth; you’ll be in heaven from the first bite.
 Plus, if you enjoy nuts, you can add some on top for the perfect holiday treat.

-Our taste buds feel the essence of an Italian Christmas whenever we enjoy a panettone.
+Our taste buds feel the essence of an Italian Christmas whenever we enjoy panettone.
 It makes for one of the best European Christmas desserts.

 When it comes to sweet food on Christmas day, you can’t go wrong with these lovely baked goods.
-Panettone Christmas cake is one of the most popular traditional desserts in Italy, and it originates from Milan.
+Panettone Christmas cake is one of the most popular traditional desserts in Italy, and it’s one of Milan’s best pastries.